Josephus on Jesus: Early references on Josephus on Jesus

-The earliest secure reference to this passage is found in the writings of the fourth-century Christian apologist and historian Eusebius, who used Josephus' works extensively as a source for his own Ecclesiastical History.
+The earliest quotation of the Testimonium, outside of Josephus, is found in the writings of the fourth-century Christian apologist and historian Eusebius, who used Josephus' works extensively as a source for his own Ecclesiastical History.
 Writing no later than 324, Eusebius quotes the passage in essentially the same form as that preserved in extant manuscripts.
 It has therefore been suggested by a minority of scholars that part or all of the passage may have been Eusebius' own invention, in order to provide an outside Jewish authority for the life of Christ.
-Some argue that the wording in the Testimonium differs from Josephus' usual writing style, and that a traditional Jew would not have proclaimed ὁ χριστὸς οὗτος ἦν ('he was the Christ', at Josephus' time simply meaning 'Messiah'.)
-See also the arguments for authenticity in the sections below.

-The consensus among scholars is that while the Testimonium Flavianum cannot be entirely authentic as received, it originally consisted of an authentic nucleus referencing the execution of Jesus by Pilate, which was then subject to interpolation.
-James Dunn states that there is "broad consensus" among scholars regarding the nature of an authentic reference to Jesus in the Testimonium and what the passage would look like without the interpolations.
-Among other things, the authenticity of this passage would help make sense of the later reference in Antiquities Book 20, Chapter 9, 1 where Josephus refers to the stoning of "James the brother of Jesus".
+However, most scholars argue that the fact that Origen predates Eusebius and complains that Josephus had not recognized Jesus as the Messiah points to the fact that Origen had read the original version of the Testimonium, since such a clear statement could not have simply arisen from the "James, brother of Jesus" passage.